MAEAP Newsletter: January 2018

 My co-workers are wonderful, my work is meaningful, and I cover Northern Michigan!

 Erin grew up in Tuscola County, where he farmed into his 30’s.
-Erin attended Michigan Technological Institute receiving his Bachelor of Science in Civil Engineering and his Master of Science in Environmental Engineering.
+He attended Michigan Technological University receiving his Bachelor of Science in Civil Engineering and his Master of Science in Environmental Engineering.
 Erin loves to travel, especially if it’s an adventure.
 His three sons are the best – look out, world!

 Erin is building a wooden sailboat.
 He is now taking reservations for the maiden voyage; estimated launch window is spring of 2018-2028.